jvhytonen/signage-aws-lambda/README.md

 You can't.
 The code is in the cloud and it needs the serverless environment to work.
 This is just a sample repo to show what kind of code there is.

+You can see front-end improvement from the old commits, but this is only cloned repo from the original.
+You can see the front-end code in another repo.